mhaas/fbwlan/README.md

 The problem here is that the Facebook app provides no real security: the user can always log in by [POST-ing the correct form](https://github.com/acanthus2000/social-hotspot/blob/master/index.php#L37) to NoCatSplash.
-Although this is unlikely to pose a real problem as there are unlikely to be any security implications, I plainly didn't like this way of handling authentication client-side.
+Although this is unlikely to pose a real problem as there are unlikely to be any security implications, I didn't like this way of handling authentication client-side.

 In my implementation, the gateway (Wifidog) verifies that the